Louiii/Q-Learning/README.md

 - An episode is the sequence of actions and rewards from a random starting position until it reaches the goal.

 ### Agent
 - The agents main feature is a Q-table, which maps the states and actions to a Q-value.
+The Q-values can be used to determine which action to take from a given state.
+- Episode loop:
+  - Select an action according to a rule.
   - Update rule: Q(s,a) <- r(s, a) + gamma * max_{a'}( Q(s', a') )
   where s is the current state, a the choose action, r is the immediate reward, gamma is the decay constant, s' is the next state after performing action a in state s, and a' are the actions available from state s'.
   - Strategies for learning the optimal policy:
     - 1 Random action selection.
 This can explore the whole search space.
     - 2 Greedy action selection, the highest Q-value availiable from the current state.
 This can't explore the whole search space.
     - 3 Choose a greedy action or a random action using a pdf defined by the function: k^Q-value-of-action, (after normalisation).
 This can explore the whole search space, but chooses more promising actions with higher probability.

 ## File Structure
  * [BasicQ-learning](./BasicQ-learning)